Barbie Girl

 "Barbie Girl" is a song by Danish-Norwegian dance-pop group Aqua.
-It was released in April 1997 as the third single from the group's debut studio album, Aquarium (1997).
-The song was written by Søren Rasted, Claus Norreen, René Dif, and Lene Nystrøm, and was produced by Johnny Jam, Delgado, Rasted, and Norreen.
+It was released in April 1997 by Universal and MCA as the third single from the group's debut studio album, Aquarium.
+The song was written by band members Søren Rasted, Claus Norreen, René Dif, and Lene Nystrøm, and was produced by the former two alongside Johnny Jam and Delgado.
 It was written after Rasted saw an exhibit on kitsch culture in Denmark that featured Barbie dolls.
+The accompanying music video was directed by Danish directors Peder Pedersen and Peter Stenbæk.

 The song topped the charts worldwide, particularly in European countries such as the United Kingdom, where it was a number-one hit for four weeks and remains one of the best-selling singles of all time.
-It also reached number two in the group's homeland and peaked at number seven on the US Billboard Hot 100, where it remains Aqua's biggest hit single and their only one to reach the top 10 of the Hot 100.
+It also reached number two in the group's homeland and peaked at number seven on the US Billboard Hot 100.
 It is Aqua's most popular work and was also performed as the interval act in the Eurovision Song Contest 2001.
-It also became the subject of the controversial lawsuit Mattel, Inc. v.
-MCA Records, Inc.
+Mattel accused Aqua's label of diluting the image of Barbie, leading to the controversial lawsuit Mattel, Inc. v.
+MCA Records, Inc..
+Twenty-five years later, Mattel licensed the song in the film Barbie and additionally sampled it for a new song, Nicki Minaj and Ice Spice's "Barbie World" for Barbie the Album.
+That same year, Billboard magazine ranked it among the "500 Best Pop Songs of All Time".

 Background and composition

-The lyrics of the song are about Barbie and Ken, the dolls made by Mattel.
+The lyrics of the song "Barbie Girl" are about Barbie and Ken, the dolls made by Mattel.
 Both the song and its music video feature Lene Nystrøm as Barbie and René Dif as Ken.
 As such, the lyrics drew the ire of Barbie's corporate owners, and a lawsuit was filed by Mattel.